Queen Elizabeth II Building

 The Queen Elizabeth II Building, previously known as the Federal Public Building, is an eleven-storey Art Deco building in downtown Edmonton, Alberta.
-Built with granite and Tyndall stone, the building is located in the northeast corner of the Alberta Legislature grounds, overlooking the Capital Plaza.
+Built with granite and Tyndall stone, the building is located in the northeast corner of the Alberta Legislature grounds, overlooking the Violet King Henry Plaza.
 It hosts provincial government employees and Members of the Legislative Assembly (MLA), and is considered one of Edmonton's most significant modern buildings.

 Designed in 1939 by a local architect, the building's construction was delayed by the outbreak of World War II, and took place from 1955 to 1958.
 It was originally owned by the Government of Canada and hosted its offices for Western Canada until 1988, when the government relocated its staff to Canada Place.
 The Government of Alberta acquired the property in 1983, anticipating the relocation; it sat vacant following the relocation.
 Major renovations were undertaken starting from 2009, with offices opening for use in early 2015 and public spaces opening later that year.
 As of 2020, there are around 600 government employees and MLAs working in the building.
 The eleventh floor, which was added during the renovations, offers views of the "Alberta legislature, the North Saskatchewan River valley and the downtown skyline."
 It was officially renamed the Queen Elizabeth II Building on September 27, 2022.